matthewyeo1/WanderWise/README.md

 3. As someone who backpacks for travel, I want to find affordable accommodation to stay as well as exciting and worthwhile attractions to visit near the places I am staying at or travelling to.
 4. As a student preparing to plan an overseas trip, I want to be able to plan for the trip in the most time-efficient way so that I can focus on my studies in the meantime.
 5. As a prudent spender, I want to be able to find attractions and accommodations within my budget when I travel abroad.
-6. As someone who loves travelling, I want to be able to have all my travel details all in one app.
+6. As someone who loves travelling, I want to be able to have all my travel details all in one app.[Uploading Instructions on how to use WanderWise.txt…]()

 ### Scope of project
 WanderWise is a travel planning app that helps to ease the logistical burdens of pre-travel planning for users by ensuring all essential tasks can be done in the app.